morsyxbt/boundless-prover-role-guide/README.md

 then automatically submit the transaction(s)

 ---

 ✅ After Successful Attempt

-You will see a confirmation message like:
+You will see a confirmation message like

 ✅ GUILD QUEST COMPLETED!
 🎉 Welcome to the Boundless Network!